The Mark Gordon Company: History

-Original era (1987-1995)
+Original era (1987–1995)

-In 1987, film producers Mark Gordon and Chris Meledandri, who later go on to found Illumination Entertainment, formed The Meledandri/Gordon Company, with a non-exclusive deal with Paramount Pictures.
+In 1987, film producers Mark Gordon and Chris Meledandri, the latter of whom would later go on to found Illumination Entertainment, formed The Meledandri/Gordon Company, with a non-exclusive deal with Paramount Pictures.
 Meledandri quit in 1991 to join Dawn Steel's production company, and it was renamed to The Mark Gordon Company.

 Its big break came in 1994 when Gordon made its first success with its film Speed, which grossed $350.4 million at the box office.

 Their second big success from Gordon was the 1996 film Broken Arrow, which grossed $150.2 million at the box office.

 On December 10, 1995, Gordon merged its own company with Gary Levinson's Classico Entertainment, which ultimately signed a deal with Paramount Pictures after its deal with Fox ends.
 It was at first known as Cloud Nine Entertainment, before settling on Mutual Film Company.

-Second era (2000-2015)
+Second era (2000–2015)

-On September 7, 2000, it was announced that Mark Gordon is quitting Mutual Film Company in order to relaunch its own company.
+On September 7, 2000, it was announced that Mark Gordon was quitting Mutual Film Company in order to relaunch his own company.
 A year later, on October 10, 2001, it signed a deal with 20th Century Fox to produce new films under its own production company and hired Betsy Beers to run the company.

 In 2002, Gordon partnered with Bob Yari to launch Stratus Film Company, to produce independent feature films, and hired Mark Gill as executive of the studio.
 Gordon exited the organization in 2005.

 In 2003, Gordon signed a deal with Columbia Pictures to produce its feature films for a three-year pact.

 In 2004, Mark Gordon was producing its first TV series LAX for NBC, which came from the studio.
 On August 18, 2004, Gordon signed a deal with Touchstone Television for two years, where the studio is developing drama projects.

 That same year, The Day After Tomorrow became the studio's first hit under the new era, and it grossed $552.6 million worldwide.

 In 2005, Gordon made his first big success on TV with the Shonda Rhimes-created series Grey's Anatomy.
 The studio followed up his success with Criminal Minds, which aired on CBS.

 In 2007, its own pact with ABC Studios was renewed.
 Four years later, in 2011, it signed a production deal with The Walt Disney Studios, whereas Gordon is running the company for four years until 2015.

-Entertainment One era (2015-2018)
+Entertainment One era (2015–2018)

 In 2015, Entertainment One acquired its 51% stake in The Mark Gordon Company. eOne will handle international sales of its productions developed by The Mark Gordon Company.
 In 2016, Gordon launched its first two independent shows under eOne's regime, including Designated Survivor and Conviction, all of them were co-produced with ABC Studios and aired on the ABC network.

 In 2018, Entertainment One acquired the remaining 49% of the company and it folded The Mark Gordon Company into the parent company, by making Gordon president of it.